tereom/tereom_site/content/resume/service.md

   certificate_url = ""
   date_start = "2015-10-01"
   date_end = "2017-09-30"
-  description = "1000 Girls, 1000 Futures is a program from the NY Academy of sciences, that takes on the challenge of getting more women into STEM.
-As a mentor, my role was to guide and support a high school students."
+  description = "1000 Girls, 1000 Futures is a program from the NY Academy of Sciences that takes on the challenge of getting more women into STEM.
+As a mentor, my role was to guide and support high school students."

 +++